WordPress/create-block-theme/README.md

 Generate a boilerplate "empty" theme inside of current site's themes directory.

 ### 6. Create a style variation
-Saves user's changes as a [style variation](https://developer.wordpress.org/themes/advanced-topics/theme-json/#global-styles-variations) of the current theme.
+Saves user's changes as a [style variation](https://developer.wordpress.org/themes/advanced-topics/theme-json/#global-styles-variations) of the currently active theme.

 ## Embed Google Fonts or local font files

-This feature allows you to embed fonts into your current theme.
+This feature allows you to embed fonts into your active theme.
 You can embed Google Fonts and local font assets.

 When you add a font the plugin will add to your theme:
 - The font files to your theme's file structure under this path `./assets/fonts`.